msikma/zenkaku-string/readme.md

 console.log(cjkLength(myString))  // 15

-// Verifying that this longer string width value looks correct (in a terminal): console.log(`.${myString}.`)                         // .abcdeＡＢＣＤＥ. console.log(`.${'a'.repeat(myString.length)}.`)      // .aaaaaaaaaa. console.log(`.${'a'.repeat(cjkLength(myString))}.`)  // .aaaaaaaaaaaaaaa.
+// Verifying that this longer string width value looks correct (in a terminal):
+// (Logs #1 and #3 should be visually the same length.) console.log(`.${myString}.`)                         // .abcdeＡＢＣＤＥ.
+console.log(`.${'a'.repeat(myString.length)}.`)      // .aaaaaaaaaa.
+console.log(`.${'a'.repeat(cjkLength(myString))}.`)  // .aaaaaaaaaaaaaaa.
 ```

+*Note that the strings will likely not look correct in the browser—try it in a terminal session to test.*

 If you need to process a string's wide characters in some other way, you can import
 the regular expression used to match them: